Are Hippos Dangerous? Yes. The size, temper and biteforce to kill a lion in one bite.

 Hippos and elephants will very rarely get to fight.
 Elephants are generally given way by most animals and they don't start fights.

-The elephant's massive size and extremely dexterous trunk give it a huge advantage over the hippo.
+The elephant's massive size and extremely dexterous trunk give it a huge advantage over the hippopotamus - and any other animal for that matter.

 The likely cause for a fight is if the hippo were to attack the elephant's cub.
-This rarely happens since elephants move in groups, especially the younger ones.
+This rarely happens since elephants move in groups, especially when there are young ones in the herd.

 Related article: 22 fun facts about African elephants